TissueEngineeringLab/MyoFInDer/README.md

 * It is not always desired to count and indicate the fibres, this functionality can be switched off.

-## GPU usage with nvidea graphicx card
+## GPU usage with NVIDIA graphicx card
-Our program supports GPU usage.
-In order to know check if you have a nvidea graphicx card, you can search for ´device manager´ in the windows search bar.
+Our program supports NVIDIA GPU usage for speeding up the algorithms.
+In order to check if you have a NVIDIA graphics card, you can search for ´device manager´ in the windows search bar.
 Thereafter, go to display adapter and you'll find your processors.
+If your computer doesn't have a NVIDIA graphics card, you will not be able to make use of this feature.

-First of all, you need to install the right *Cuda version.
-As we use `tensorflow version 2.5.1`, you'll need to install `Cuda version 11.2` which can be found at the official nvidea website.
-You can click the link
+Firstly, you need to install the right *Cuda version.
+As we use `tensorflow version 2.5.1`, you'll need to install `Cuda version 11.2` which can be found at the official NVIDIA website. for `windows 10` and `windows 11`, you can click the link
 <a href="https://developer.download.nvidia.com/compute/cuda/11.2.2/local_installers/cuda_11.2.2_461.33_win10.exe">
 here
 </a> to install directly.
-This version of Cuda which is only intended for `windows 10` and `windows 11`.

 After the (hopefully) succesfull installation of Cuda, we need to install *cudnn.
-Unfortunalty, to install cudnn you do need to log into the official website of nvidea.
+Unfortunalty, to install cudnn you do need to log into the official website of NVIDIA.
 You can click
 <a href=https://developer.nvidia.com/compute/machine-learning/cudnn/secure/8.1.1.33/11.2_20210301/cudnn-11.2-windows-x64-v8.1.1.33.zip>
 here </a> to do so.
 After logging in or registering, it should have automatically downloaded the zip-folder.
 If not, click
 <a href=https://developer.nvidia.com/compute/machine-learning/cudnn/secure/8.1.1.33/11.2_20210301/cudnn-11.2-windows-x64-v8.1.1.33.zip>
 here
 </a> again.
-If dowloaded, follow the next steps below.
-Click on the cuda executable which you have downloaded.
+After dowloadeding, start the cuda executable.
 <p align="left">
 <img src="https://github.com/Quentinderore2/Cellen-Tellen/blob/main/Assets/image0.png" width="100">
 Click on the cuda executable which you have downloaded.